 - Place the cranberries into a stock pot and cover with the gallon of water.
 Simmer over medium heat until the cranberry skins start to pop.

-- Simmer gently for ten minutes - the water in the pot should be dark red.
+- Simmer gently for ten minutes to extract all the color, flavor, and juice.
+The water in the pot should be dark red.

 - Strain out cranberry bits with a fine mesh sieve to remove cranberry skins and flesh.
 If you want to remove cranberry seeds, too, use cheesecloth to strain.

-- Return the cranberry juice to the pot and heat and add the sugar.
-Stir until dissolved entirely.
+- Return the cranberry juice to the pot on low heat; add the sugar.
+Stir until dissolved.

 - Add the mulling spice in a tea ball or tied up piece of cheesecloth to the pot and steep over low heat for at least 20 minutes.
 The longer the spices are in the pot, the stronger their flavor will be, FYI.